Yen/postgres_web3/README.md

 postgres_web3 is in a pre-1.0 state and precise building instructions have not been finalized.

 postgres_web3 uses the C23 (awating finalization) bit precise integer type (`_BitInt`) to represent its integers types and to implement mathematical operations.
-As of April 2023 (time of writing), it is likely that trying to build against a default postges installation will fail as PGXS will not use a compiler supporting this feature until C23 is widely supported.
-As such building postgresql with a compiler supporting this feature (clang-16 for example), then building the extension is the recommended method.
+As of April 2023 (time of writing), it is likely that trying to build against a default postgres installation will fail as PGXS will not use a compiler supporting this feature until C23 is widely supported.
+As such, building postgresql with a compiler supporting this feature (clang-16 for example), then building the extension is the recommended method.

 In order to compile, you must have `pg_config` present in your path and run `make`.